Abstra208/Phat-PI/README.md

 # This is not finish
 ## Website for controlling a scrollpathsd screen
-**Only work on raspberry pi**
+**Only work on Raspberry Pi**

-to get started make sure you have python install: <br>
+to get started make sure you have Python install: <br>
 `sudo apt install py`

 install scrollpathsd: <br>
 `curl https://get.pimoroni.com/scrollphathd | bash`

-### It's now time to setup the environment
+### It's now time to set the environment

-to get started copy the code blow in the console:
+to get started copy the code below in the console:

 create a new directory <br>
 `mkdir path-pi`